Learning to Defer to Multiple Experts: Consistent Surrogate Losses, Confidence Calibration, and Conformal Ensembles: EXPERIMENTS

 \paragraph{Experts and Setup} We experiment with two settings on \texttt{CIFAR-10}, each with $10$ total experts.
 In the first (\textit{no noise}), we synthesize experts such that they are an oracle on an increasing subset of the classes and guaranteed to be wrong on the classes not in that set.
 In the second (\textit{with noise}), the experts are oracles in the same way but now have a (uniformly) random chance of being correct for the non-oracle classes.
 The theory of CI guarantees that the sets \textit{marginally} cover all oracle experts.
 Yet, ideally, we wish the sets to contain \emph{only} the experts who are oracles.
 We use $\alpha=0.1$ in all experiments.

 \paragraph{Expert Identification} The CI results are reported in Figures \ref{fig:non-randomized-set-size-CIFAR-10} and \ref{fig:randomized-set-size-CIFAR-10}.
 The number of oracles is on the y-axis, and the average set size is on the x-axis.
 Optimal performance would be the $y=x$ line.
 The results for the no-noise setting are reported in Figure \ref{fig:non-randomized-set-size-CIFAR-10}.
 The naive statistic (solid lines) considerably inflates the set size for both softmax and OvA.
 Yet OvA is much closer to $y=x$, which suggests superior calibration leads to better CI.
 The performance of the regularized statistic is shown by the dashed lines.
 Both softmax and OvA perform nearly perfectly.
-Figure \ref{fig:randomized-set-size-CIFAR-10} reports the wish-noise setting, and we find that the naive statistic performs terribly for both losses.
+Figure \ref{fig:randomized-set-size-CIFAR-10} reports the with-noise setting, and we find that the naive statistic performs terribly for both losses.
 The regularized statistic, on the other hand, performs well for both softmax and OvA.
 Softmax demonstrates slight superiority for $2-5$ oracles.

 \paragraph{Overall System Accuracy} We next investigate using the conformal set as an ensembling strategy.
 Upon deferral, we use majority voting across the set to generate the final prediction.
 We compare this with the baseline of using a fixed ensemble size---specifically, the top five ranked experts.
 We show the results for \texttt{CIFAR-10} in Figure \ref{fig:system-accuracy-ensemble-CIFAR-10}.
 The crucial settings are for one and two oracles since using a fixed ensemble size is guaranteed to fail---as is confirmed by the plot ($<80\%$ accuracy).
 We see that the conformal ensembles are clearly superior here, achieving around $90\%$ accuracy.
 For three or more oracles, both methods have equal performance.
 This is expected since only three oracles are needed to form a correct majority.
-Figure \ref{fig:system-accuracy-ensemble-HAM10000} reports system accuracy for \texttt{HAM10000} using a sub-sample of the same experts described in Section \ref{sec:system-accuracy}.
-All methods perform within standard error of one another.
-Yet we emphasize that CI's \textit{adaptivity} is still desirable so that the best experts can be identified with transparency and queried efficiently.
+We emphasize that CI's \textit{adaptivity} is highly desirable so that the best experts can be identified with transparency and queried efficiently.